-BSR-1S and BSR-2S: Beam sea EDWs that maximise and minimise the roll motion downward and upward on the starboard side respectively with waves from the starboard side.

-e) BSP load cases:
+BSR-1S and BSR-2S: Beam sea EDWs that maximise and minimise the roll motion downward and upward on the starboard side respectively with waves from the starboard e) BSP load cases:

-BSP-1P and BSP-2P: Beam sea EDWs that minimise and maximise the hydrodynamic pressure at the waterline amidships on the port side respectively.
+BSP-1P and BSP-2P: Beam sea EDWs that maximise and minimise the hydrodynamic pressure at the waterline amidships on the port side respectively.

-BSP-1S and BSP-2S: Beam sea EDWs that minimise and maximise the hydrodynamic pressure at the waterline amidships on the starboard side respectively.
+BSP-1S and BSP-2S: Beam sea EDWs that maximise and minimise the hydrodynamic pressure at the waterline amidships on the starboard side respectively.